NewcastleRSE/sweet-project-website/_workstreams/workstream1.md

 ![PPIDiagram](/assets/images/PPIDiagram.png)

-Workstream 1 is complete, and the development process has been published: [Science Direct](https://www.sciencedirect.com/science/article/pii/S0960977623005039)
+Workstream 1 is complete, and the development process has been published: [Click Here to read](https://www.sciencedirect.com/science/article/pii/S0960977623005039)